-The CPTED assessment aims to ensure environmental factors take into account potential crime risk factors to promote safety amongst residents living in the proposed facility and is prepared in accordance to:
+The CPTED assessment aims to ensure environmental factors consider potential crime risk factors to promote safety amongst residents living in the proposed facility and is prepared in accordance with:

-- NSW government publication Crime Prevention and the Assessment of Development Applications - Guidelines Under Section 4.15 of the EP and A Act. - Maitland Development Control Plan (DCP) 2011: Part C Design Guidelines (C12: Crime Prevention through Environmental Design (CPTED). - This report also makes reference to the Maitland Community Safety Plan 2013 2016.
+- NSW government publication Crime Prevention and the Assessment of Development Applications Guidelines Under Section 4.15 of the EP and An Act. - Maitland Development Control Plan (DCP) 2011: Part C Design Guidelines (C12: Crime Prevention through Environmental Design (CPTED). - This report also refers to the Maitland Community Safety Plan 2013 2016.